Chris-Ngu/ElectronMusic/README.md

 ### Main features to work on
 * buttonLoad.js -> FILE IS UNMAINTAINABLE IF IT GROWS TOO LARGE, filling song div has three seperate copies.
 Need to clean and combine into one single function
-* Add actions to history stack
+* Add actions to a history stack

 ### Future designs